Redoine12/Unfollow-Instagram/README.md

 1. Copy the code from: https://pastebin.com/iW9VW3Qv

-3. Go to Instagram website and log in to your account
+3. Go to Instagram website and log in to your account GO to your instagram profile

-4. Open the developer console:
+5. Open the developer console:
-   - Windows: `Ctrl + Shift + J`
+   - Windows: `Ctrl + Shift + I`
    - Mac OS: `⌘ + ⌥ + I`
+   Press the button

-5. Paste the code and you'll see this interface:
+ Paste the code and you'll see this interface:

     <img src="./assets/initial.png" alt="Initial screen" />

-6. Click "RUN" to start scanning
+7. Click "RUN" to start scanning

-7. After scanning completes, you'll see the results:
+8. After scanning completes, you'll see the results:

     <img src="./assets/results.png" alt="Results screen" />

-8. 🤍 Whitelist users by clicking their profile image
+9. 🤍 Whitelist users by clicking their profile image

-9. ✅ Select users to unfollow using the checkboxes
+10. ✅ Select users to unfollow using the checkboxes

-10. ⚙️ Customize script timings via the "Settings" button:
+11. ⚙️ Customize script timings via the "Settings" button:

     <img src="./assets/settings.png" alt="Settings screen" />